 In The Witcher season 2, the story should progress in some interesting ways now that season 1 has set the stage.
 Here's everything we know about it.

-The Witcher season 2 will premiere in 2021
+The Witcher season 2 release date set for 2021

 According to showrunner Lauren Hissrich's AMA with fans, season 2 will premiere sometime in 2021, but a more specific date hasn't been announced.
 Filming for season 2 wrapped at the beginning of April.

-Production on The Witcher season 2 has had a couple brushes with the Covid-19 pandemic.
-Previously, Netflix suspended production on all of its shows during the first several months of the coronavirus pandemic.
-The Witcher cast reunited on set starting on August 17th, 2020.
-More recently, filming has halted in November 2020 due to four crew members testing positive.
-AIn December 2020, Henry Cavill suffered a minor injury on set that impacted the filming schedule.
-So far as we know, production has been on track since then.
+Production on The Witcher season 2 had a couple brushes with the Covid-19 pandemic.
+Netflix suspended production on all of its shows during the first several months of the coronavirus pandemic.
+The Witcher cast reunited on set starting on August 17, 2020, and then filming was halted in November 2020 due to four crew members testing positive.
+It was resumed, but in December 2020, Henry Cavill suffered a minor injury on set that slowed filming again.

 The Witcher season 2 cast: who's new?

-Kristofer Hivju has been officially cast as Nivellin in The Witcher Season 2.
-Fans of the books may recognize that name from a fan favorite story in The Last Wish.
+Another interesting casting: Kristofer Hivju will play Nivellin.
+Fans of the books will likely recognize that name from The Last Wish, one of the most popular Witcher stories.
 Hivju, who played Tormund Giantsbane in Game of Thrones, is as close as it comes to perfect casting.

-Here are some other new faces and the actors portraying them for season 2:
+Here are some other new faces for season 2:

 - Philippa Eilhart - Cassie Clare

 - Ba'lian - Kevin Doyle